Old Fashioned Blackberry Cobbler

 Can I use a different fruit or a mix of fruit?

-For this recipe, you can definitely use a different fruit (think, strawberries or cherries!) or even a mix of berries!
-Blackberries, raspberries, strawberries, and blueberries all taste great together.
+For this recipe, you can definitely use a different fruit or even a mix of berries!
+Blackberries, raspberries, strawberries, and blueberries all taste great on their own or mixed together.

 Why is the topping sticky?